-Cuba the threat of converting the island into of the government, would wish to count upon ruin and ashes, by liberating the slaves, and their co-operation as the best guaranty of their unchaining against her the hordes of barbarian new social organization, and the strongest proof scaffold, and those only escaped with life who Public are the taxes which have wasted had gold enough to appease the fury of their away the substance of the island and the proexecutioners.
-And nevertheless, when the jects of other new ones, which threaten to government, or its followers, has come to fear abolish all the products of its riches-nothing some rising of the Cubans, their first threat has being left for its people but the toils to produce very shame from repeating the senseless pre-lings, at every turn, inflicted in the most untences to which they have had recourse to ter-blushing manner, in addition to the general rify the timid.
-Wretches! how have they impositions by the subaltern manderins of fury, with whom the whites of Cuba have | Finally, the government has publicly and shared in common the horrors of misery and officially declared-and the journals in its pay persecution, will turn against their own friends have labored to sustain the declaration with at the call of the very tyrant who has torn foul commentary-" that the inhabitants of them in pieces?
-If the free colored people, Cuba have no organ nor right of action, even who know their interests as well as the whites, for the purpose of directing an humble prayer take any part in the movement of Cuba, it cer. to the feet of the sovereign."
-The fact that tainly will not be to the injury of the mother the corporation of Puerto Principe, with the who shelters them in her bosom, nor of those authorization of the Governor, who presided other sons of hers who have never made them over it, addressed to the Queen a memorial to feel the difference of their race and condition, the effect that the royal court (audiencia) shall and who, far from plundering them, have taken not be suppressed in that district, gave rise to pride in being their defenders, and in meriting the removal of the members of the corporation from office, and to the unheard-of arbitrariness The world would refuse to believe the his of that declaration, in which to increase the tory of the horrid crimes which have been per joutrage, it added that the government is not petrated in Cuba, and would reasonably con-bound in its proceedings to consult the opinmit, it is inconceivable that there could so long!
-Outrages so great and so frequent, reasons have been men to endure them.
-But if there so many and so strong, suffice not merely to are few able to penetrate to the truth of par-justify, but to sanctify, in the eyes of the whole ticular facts, through all the means employed world, the cause of the independence of Cuba, by the government to obscure and distort them, and any effort of her people, by their own exno one will resist the evidence of public and ertions, or with friendly aid from abroad, to put an end to the evils they suffer, and secure Publicly, and with arms in his hands, did the rights with which God and nature have inand the laws of nations the least advanced in The Peninsulars, (natives of Spain) perhaps, who have come to Cuba to marry our daughters, Publicly have the sons of Cuba been cut off who have here their children, their affections from all admission to the commands and lucra- and their property, will they disregard the laws of nature to range themselves on the side Public are the unlimited powers, of every of a government which oppresses them as it description, granted to the Captain Generals of oppresses us, and which will neither thank Cuba, who can refuse to those whom they con-them for the service, nor be able, with all their demn even the right of a trial, and the privil- help, to prevent the triumph of the independ ence of Cuba !
+Cuba the threat of converting the island into of the government, would wish to count upon ruin and ashes, by liberating the slaves, and their co-operation as the best guaranty of their unchaining against her the hordes of Barbarian new social organization, and the strongest proof

+Public are the impediments and difficulties Have they not fought in the l'enineula itrolf, imposed upon every individual, to restrain him for their national independence, for the support from moving from place to place, and from ex- of the same principles for which we, the sons ercising any branch of industry-no one being of Cuba proclaim, and which, being the same and from arrest and fine, for some deficiency for men in all countries, cannot be admitted in had gold enough to appease the fury of their away the substance of the island and the proexecutioners.
+And nevertheless, when the jects of other new ones, which threaten to government, or its followers, has come to fear abolish all the products of its riches-nothing some rising of the Cubans, their first threat has being left for its people but the toils to produce them for their extermination.
+We abstain for Public are the petty exactions and plundervery shame from repeating the senseless pre- ings, at every turn, inflicted in the most untences to which they have had recourse to ter-blushing manner, in addition to the general rify the timid.
+Wretches! how have they impositions by the subaltern mandarins of at the call of the very tyrant who has torn foul commentary-" that the inhabitants of them in pieces!
+If the free colored people, Cuba have no organ nor right of action, even who know their interests as well as the whites, for the purpose of directing an humble prayer take any part in the movement of Cuba, it cer- to the feet of the sovereign."
+The fact that who shelters them in her bosom, nor of those authorization of the Governor, who presided other sons of hers who have never made them over it, addressed to the Queen a memorial to from office, and to the unbeard-of arbitrariness The world would refuse to believe the his of that declaration, in which to increase the tory of the horrid crimes which have been per- outrage, it added that the government is not petrated in Cuba, and would reasonably con- bound in its proceedings to consult the opin-